Gauravonthemixx/Python-Project/README.md

-# Python-Project :keyboard:  :computer:
+# Python-Project :computer:

-:pencil: ## Python Script 1
+## Python Script 1 :pencil:

 ### Description
-I have written a python script that calculates the age of a user based on their inputted date of birth in American format (mm/dd/yyyy).
-It first checks the validity of the input format and then verifies if the date entered is valid.
+* I have written a python script that calculates the age of a user based on their inputted date of birth in American format (mm/dd/yyyy).

+* It first checks the validity of the input format and then verifies if the date entered is valid.
 It considers leap years and month with varying number of days.

-Finally, it calculates the age based on the current date and the final output is the user's age.
+* Finally, it calculates the age based on the current date and the final output is the user's age.

 # Python Script 2
 This Python script defines a function non_prime_no to find non-prime numbers within a given range.
 It iterates through each number in the specified range, checking if each number is divisible by any number other than 1 and itself.
 If a number is found to have divisors other than 1 and itself, it is appended to a list named output.